voussoir/else/TextPixel/README.md

 One channel is used to store the character, and the other two are randomized, so the output looks different every time.

+When used from the commandline, encoding and decoding looks like this:

+	> textpixel.py encode text filename
+	> textpixel.py decode filename

+In the commandline, the parameter `text` can be the filename of a .txt file, and its contents will become the text.
+This is not the case for python usage.

 python example:

     encoded_string = textpixel.encode_string('Wow, look!')
     textpixel.write_pixels(encoded_string, 'wowlook.png')

+    decoded_string = textpixel.decode_image('wowlook.png')
+    print(decoded_string)

 commandline example: